-Hostas are America's most popular perennial garden plant for very simple reasons: Hostas are one of the few plants that thrives in shade, and they are extremely easy to care for and propagate.
+Hostas are America's most popular perennial garden plant for very simple reasons: Hostas are one of the few plants that thrive in shade, and they are extremely easy to care for and propagate.
 Unlike many perennials, which must be laboriously lifted and divided every few years, hostas are content to simply grow in place without much interference at all.
 If you do want to propagate them, hostas are among the very easiest of plants to split up and share with others.
 A very small piece of root is all it takes to create a new plant.

 Hostas are low-growing, clump-forming perennial plants grown mostly for their lovely foliage, but beyond this, a single description is almost impossible, since there are hundreds of varieties available, ranging from those with tiny leaves about 1 inch in diameter growing in a 6-inch clump to giant specimens with leaves that are 18 inches long growing in clumps 6 feet across.
 Foliage colors range from pale yellow to the deepest of blue-greens, with many variegated forms also available.
 Leave shapes vary from long, sword-like leaves with ruffled edges to huge round leaves with rippled, corrugated textures.